-Please note that this is just a general summary of the position under common law and does not constitute legal advice.
+Please note that this is just a general summary of shareholder agreements under common law and does not constitute legal advice.
 As the laws of each jurisdiction may be different, you may want to speak to your legal advisor.

 Share this Post